 “Part of the goal is to create meaningful opportunities and talent pipelines for local talent here, whether they’re industry workers or professional athletes themselves.”

-When asked about the importance of grassroots eSports, Ly mentioned that the most important part of eSports for him and his co-founding partner, Brad Jones, was the community aspect of it all.
+When asked about the importance of grassroots eSports, Ly mentioned that the most important part of eSports for her and her co-founding partner, Brad Jones, was the community aspect of it all.
 Much like traditional sports, eSports can offer community, culture, competition, foster leadership opportunities, and build character.

 “The reason I was drawn to this was [because] I couldn’t compete in traditional sports because I’m asthmatic,” Ly said.
 “That really limited my opportunities to those experiences, so what eSports allowed me to do was to have that feeling of belonging and mastery, but in an environment that was more suited for myself.”